song88180/Note/Python.md

 numpy

+    import numpy as np
-    numpy.argmax(a, axis = )  # get the index of the maximum in an array
+    np.argmax(a, axis = )  # get the index of the maximum in an array

+pandas

+    import pandas as pd